crcn/mojo.js/README.md

 view.attach($("#application"));
 ```

-You can also dynamically change the template, Say for instance you want to change the template depending on a model type, [here's what you can do](http://jsfiddle.net/BZA8K/20/):
+You can also dynamically change the template.
+Say for instance you want to change the template depending on a model type, [here's what you can do](http://jsfiddle.net/BZA8K/20/):

 ```javascript